This ‘game-changing’ heated airer will slash your electricity bill

 Heated airer vs the radiator

-While you can’t beat a radiator if you’re in a hurry and need to dry a pair of jeans or a hoodie, however, outside of this needs-must scenario, the short answer is that if you’re using the radiator to dry clothes it isn’t heating your house.
-And, given the rising cost of energy, it’s ultimately an inefficient use of your money, especially given how much cheaper it is to run a heated airer (see below).
+While a radiator can be a life-saver if you’re in a hurry and need to dry a pair of jeans or a hoodie quickly, if you’re using the radiator to dry your clothes, it isn’t heating your house, making it an inefficient use of your money.
+Especially considering the rising cost of energy and how much cheaper it is to run a heated airer (see below).

-Of course, if you use an airer positioned in front of the radiator, it’s a sort of best-of-both-worlds option, but you’ll need to swap clothes around to make sure garments dry evenly, and it will act as a block for the heat to directly warm an area of the room.
+Of course, if you use an airer positioned in front of the radiator, it’s a sort of best-of-both-worlds option.
+However, you’ll need to swap your clothes around to make sure the garments dry evenly.
+Plus, with the airer in front of the radiator, it will block some of the heat from reaching the rest of the room.

 How much does a heated clothes airer cost to run?

 The exact cost of running an electric clothes airer depends on your energy tariff and the wattage of your airer.
-For instance, running an airer with a wattage of 1200W - common for larger airers with a motor unit - for 3 hours would cost £1.22, using current energy cap rates.
-Meanwhile, running an airer with a wattage of 240W - a typical wattage for a smaller foldout airer with heated bars - for six hours would cost about 49p, again using current energy cap rates.
+For instance, running an airer with a wattage of 1200W (typical for larger airers with a motor unit) for 3 hours would cost £1.22, using current energy cap rates.
+Meanwhile, running an airer with a wattage of 240W (typical for smaller foldout airers with heated bars) for six hours would cost about 49p, again using current energy cap rates.

 To get a more precise estimate for your tariff and wattage, you can use SUST-IT’s energy cost calculator.